ICB-DCM/Study-DFO/README.md

 * Clone this repository ``git clone https://github.com/icb-dcm/Study-DFO``.
 * The scripts in tests_testfunction should run out-of-the-box.
 For the scripts in tests_sysbio relying on AMICI, [amici/installAMICI.m](amici/installAMICI.m) needs to be called once beforehand in the open Matlab session.
+* All other required paths should be automatically set when running the respective scripts.

 ### Code organization and Usage